ash-rs/ash/README.md

 - [x] Generated from `vk.xml`
 - [x] Support for Vulkan `1.1`, `1.2`, `1.3`

+## ⚠️ Semver compatibility warning
+The Vulkan Video bindings are experimental and still seeing breaking changes in their upstream specification, and are only provided by Ash for early adopters.
+All related functions and types are semver-exempt [^1] (we allow breaking API changes while releasing Ash with non-breaking semver bumps).

+[^1]: `generator` complexity makes it so that we cannot easily hide these bindings behind a non-`default` feature flag, and they are widespread across the generated codebase.

 ## Features
 ### Explicit returns with `Result`
 ```rust